 The system uses a novel dual-concentric ring design which enables the detector plate to remain very close to the region of interest, thereby improving image quality.
-Using slCT provides equine practices with access to fast 3D imaging in the evaluation of their everyday lameness cases.
+Using slCT provides equine practices with access to fast 3D imaging in the evaluation of lameness cases.
 In addition, Hallmarq is one of the few companies to incorporate motion correction technology to better ensure high quality, clear images in the standing patient.
-What’s more, with the horse handler in the room during scanning, and the low, flat platform ensuring easy entry and exit, patient safety is assured at all times.
+What’s more, with the horse handler in the room during scanning, and the floor level, walk-in walk-out machine ensuring easy entry and exit, patient safety is assured at all times.

-Hallmarq now has five of its unique scanners across the UK and is working in collaboration with the clinical trial sites who have been instrumental in the early stages of slCT.
+Hallmarq now has five of its unique scanners across the UK and is working in collaboration with the clinical trial sites that have been instrumental in the early stages of slCT.

 Our thanks go to Prof. José Maria Benlloch-Rodriguez and Laura Moliner Martínez from the Universitat Politecnica de Valencia for their collaboration on the project during the early days of research and development.
 In addition, Dr Antonio Cruz, formerly at the School of Veterinary Medicine in Valencia, assisted with the proof of concept stage.